-Francesco Gulic was born in Trieste (Italy) in 1999.
-He graduated with honours from the Bachelor Degree of Electronic Music and New Technologies at Conservatorio Tartini in Trieste under the supervision of Pietro Polotti, Nicola Buso, Stefano Bonetti, Paolo Pachini and Francesco Rosati; he also attended composition classes with Fabio Nieder and Filippo Del Corno.
-Then he obtained the Postgraduate degree of Applied Composition (Mixed Media Composition) at Escola Superior de Música de Lisboa (ESML), Portugal, under the supervision of Luis Naón (CNSMD Paris), Michele Tadini (CNSMD Lyon), Rut Schereiner (CNSMD Paris) and Alex Waite (HMDK Stuttgart).
-Now he attends the Master in Computer Music and Sound Art at the Institut für Elektronische Musik (IEM), part of Graz Kunstuniversität (KUG), Austria, under the supervision of Marko Ciciliani and Gerhard Eckel.
+Francesco Gulic was born in Trieste, Italy in 1999.
+He graduated with honours from the Bachelor Degree of Electronic Music and New Technologies at Conservatorio Tartini in Trieste under the supervision of Pietro Polotti, Nicola Buso, Stefano Bonetti, Paolo Pachini and Francesco Rosati.
+He also attended composition classes with Fabio Nieder and Filippo Del Corno.
+Then he obtained the Postgraduate degree of Composition at Escola Superior de Música de Lisboa (ESML), Portugal, under the supervision of Luis Naón (CNSMD Paris), Michele Tadini (CNSMD Lyon), Rut Schereiner (CNSMD Paris) and Alex Waite (HMDK Stuttgart).
+Now he attends the Master in Computer Music and Sound Art at the Institut für Elektronische Musik (IEM), part of Graz Kunstuniversität (KUG), Austria, under the supervision of Marko Ciciliani, Gerhard Eckel and Daniel Mayer.
+He also attended classes in Sound Design with Markus Schmickler, in Stage Design with Anke Eckardt and Light Design with Theresa Baumgartner.

-His compositional research mainly ranges across chamber, acousmatic, and live electronics works.
-He also explores more liminal territories through sound installations, audiovisual compositions, and multimedia performances involving dance and interactive projections.
+His compositional research mainly ranges across instrumental, acousmatic, and mixed media works.
+He also explores more liminal territories through sound installations, audiovisual compositions, DIY instruments and multimedia performances involving dance and interactive projections.

-He plays piano and electroacoustic setups with a focus on free improvisation, and his music has been performed by renowned ensembles such as the Aleph Guitar Quartet and Ensemble Recherche.
+He plays piano and electroacoustic setups with a focus on free improvisation and microtonality.
+His music has been performed by renowned ensembles such as the Aleph Guitar Quartet and Ensemble Recherche and across several countries such as Italy, Slovenia, Croatia, Serbia, Portugal, Austria and Germany.

 In 2022 he released the EP “Autoritratti entro specchi convessi Vol.1” (Psychorecords).
 He took interest in jazz as well playing in the band Jazz Dealers.

-On the occasion of his experiences with theatre and cinema he composed stage music for “Decamerone” by Luciano Delprato (Croatian National
+On the occasion of his experiences with theatre he composed stage music for “Decamerone” by Luciano Delprato (Croatian National

 Both within the academy and outside of it, he has been carrying out since 2019 the “Musiforum”, a project consisting of in-depth study and discussion meetings about contemporary avantgarde music and pop, which brought him to create in 2021 with Roberto Borin the website http://www.angolomusiforum.it, dedicated to contemporary classical music divulgation.